 - Class 3 e-bikes provide motor assistance to the rider only while the rider pedals.
 The motor stops operating at a speed of 28 miles per hour.
 By law, Class 3 electric bikes must have speedometers.

-Class 1 e-bikes are typically allowed on paved pathways and sidewalks, but Class 2 and 3 are not.
+Class 1 and Class 2 e-bikes are typically allowed on paved pathways and sidewalks, but Class 3 is not.
 Therefore, following all traffic signs and signals and yielding to pedestrians are essential when riding on the street.

 In the Town of Eagle and surrounding Bureau of Land Management lands, all classes of e-bikes are prohibited on non-motorized natural surface (dirt) trails.